CosmWasm/CosmWasmJS/docs/clients/CosmWasmClient.md

 ## About
 The class `CosmWasmClient` is exported from the CosmJS package `@cosmjs/cosmwasm-stargate` (🔗 [Link](https://github.com/cosmos/cosmjs/tree/main/packages/cosmwasm-stargate)).
 It already comes with a handful of methods that can be used to execute frequently used queries.

+It is used only to execute queries. **NOT** to work with signed transactions.
+If you are looking for the documentation for this, please see the 🔗 [CosmWasmSigningClient documentation](/docs/clients/CosmWasmSigningClient.md).

 To execute extended queries, please refer to the 🔗 [Query documentation](/docs/queries/overview.md).

 ## Usage